Forest-Economics-Goettingen/optimLanduse/README.md

 uncertainty spaces is that the distances can no longer be straightforwardly interpreted.
-The distances calculated using different uncertainty spaces considered in the denominator and the counter of Equation 3 (Husmann et al., n.d.) cannot be interpreted as degree of fulfillment any more.
+The distances calculated using different uncertainty spaces considered in the denominator and the counter of Equation 3 (Husmann et al., n.d.) cannot be interpreted as a degree of fulfillment anymore.

 ``` r
 #### uValue 3 ####